minvws/nl-mgo-package-healthchecker/CONTRIBUTING.md

 ## How to Submit Pull Requests

-1. Fork the repository and create your branch from `develop`.
+1. Fork the repository and create your branch from `main`.
 2. If you have added code that should be tested, add tests.
-3. Ensure the test suite passes (`make test` from the `./services/proxy` directory).
+3. Ensure the test suite passes (`make test`).
-4. Make sure your code lints (`make lint` from the `./services/proxy` directory).
+4. Make sure your code lints (`make lint`).
-5. Make sure your code passes the analyzers (`make check` from the `./services/proxy` directory).
+5. Make sure your code passes the analyzers (`make check`).
-6. Submit a pull request to the `develop` branch with a clear description of your changes.
+6. Submit a pull request to the `main` branch with a clear description of your changes.

 ## Coding Standards